Prince Edward Island Facts

 Further, the island formed between 250-300 million years ago, during the Permian period.
 Freshwater streams deposited enormous quantities of gravel, sand, and silt into the region now popular as the Gulf of Saint Lawrence.

 Also, much of the bedrock of the island principally consists of red sandstone.
 Prior to the enormous glacial melting which occurred during the last ice age, the island was connected to the mainland by a small strip of land.

 The island sits north of the Nova Scotia Peninsula, within the Gulf of Saint Lawrence.
 The landscape of the island remains primarily pastoral, and famous for the unique combination of thickly wooded regions, gently rolling hills, beaches of reddish-white sand, numerous coves, and the ever-present red soil.

 Also, present along the shoreline are numerous saltwater marshes and red sandstone cliffs.
 The northern shore of the island holds numerous and extensive dune fields.
 In Basin Head cape, the unique properties of the white silica sand actually generate a singing sound when walked on.

-Prince Edward Island Climate
+Prince Edward Island Location and Climate

 The island receives an annual rainfall average of about 33.7 in (855 mm), as well as a yearly snowfall average of roughly 11.2 in (285 cm).
 Spring storms are plentiful, due to the constant clash between weather fronts from both the Arctic and the Atlantic weather patterns.